TeYuanLiu/teyuanliu.github.io/content/blog/frontend.md

 ## Response time optimization

 -   Code pruning
-    -   Optimize the final JS bundle by removing dead code that will never be used.
+    -   Optimize the code bundle by removing dead code that will never get executed.
 -   Code splitting
-    -   Split a large application bundle into multiple smaller bundles for efficient loading.
+    -   Split the bundle into multiple smaller bundles for efficient loading.
 -   Dynamic code imports
-    -   Load code modules dynamically based on user actions to optimize the initial loading times.
+    -   Load  bundles dynamically based on the user action to optimize the initial loading time.
 -   Compression
     -   Compress files and minimize data size before transmission to reduce network load.
 -   Priority-based loading
-    -   Prioritize essential resources and content that are visible above the fold for a better user experience.
+    -   Prioritize essential contents that are visible above the fold for a better user experience.
 -   Pre-fetching
     -   Proactively fetch and cache resources that are likely to be needed soon.